bopjesvla/sand/README.md

 `r` is a Z-combinator.

-## Reasons this sandbox may not be safe
+## Reasons this sandbox may or may not be safe

 BEAM uses preemptive scheduling.
 The scheduler switches to a different process every 2000 reductions.
 Because of this, tight loops as in the `loop` example above do not freeze up a core, ensuring that the reduction counter will quickly stop the process.
 However, as I understand it, reduction count does not directly translate to CPU cycles.
 The cost of each built-in function (e.g. `+/2`) is estimated rather than measured.
 As such, a malicious process may be able to claim more CPU time than others by performing heavy computations with a low reduction count.
 I do not know enough about the scheduler to say if this will be a problem.

 Memory usage is checked after garbage collecting, meaning that user code has 2000 reductions to go from slightly below memory limits to wherever they want.
 I have not been able to exceed the max heap size by more than 40% before being killed, but someone might.

-I built this thing, so there may be things I missed.
+Atoms are renamed to existing atoms when user code is parsed.
+I am quite confident filling the atom table will be impossible, but I might be wrong.

+Finally and most importantly, I built this thing and, at the time of writing, I am the only person who tried to break it.
+This should not inspire trust.

 ## Installation